- mgibson66

 Length of Stay

-For first-time applicants coming to the UK, an entry clearance vignette visa in their passport is granted, allowing travel into the UK for 28 days.
-Subsequently, a BRP residence card is issued within 10 days after entry, confirming the UK home address disclosed on the visa application form.
+For first-time applicants coming to the UK, an entry clearance vignette in their passport is granted, allowing travel into the UK for 28 days.
+Subsequently, a BRP residence card is issued within 10 days after entry, confirming the UK home address disclosed on the visa form.
 Family visas are normally issued for 33 months when applying from outside the UK.
-If extending or switching into this visa category, the visa is extended for 30 months.
+If extending or switching into this category, the visa is extended for 30 months.

 Natural Progression to Permanent Residence

-Before the "Entry clearance" or "Further Leave to Remain" visa expires, an extension visa application is necessary.
+Before the "Entry clearance" or "Further Leave to Remain" visa expires, an extension application is necessary.
 If successful, the applicant will receive a further 30 months.
 To acquire Indefinite Leave to Remain, the applicant needs to have remained in the UK for a minimum of 60 months.
 Once eligible, they can apply for Indefinite Leave to Remain (settlement or permanent residence).
 Subsequently, they may be eligible to apply for Naturalisation (British Citizenship) immediately after receiving their Permanent Residence BRC card.